Vaerish/practice-Security/README.md

 * Your script can call other scripts (even other bash or scripts in your repo perhaps).
 * Make sure to include all files you want included in the repo.
 * Do NOT just take the hashes from the script above and crack those; this will get you a 0.
 You need to pull them from the shadow file.
+* Do NOT assume that you will have anything other than base debian and the installed software listed above.
+* If you suspect your john or hashcat may time-out, time them out yourself, so the rest of your script can execute (examples below about timeout syntax), so that if during grading, your hashcat or john times out, you don't lose points for the following stuff.
+Note: with appropriate arguments, these should take less than 1 minute or so.

 # What to submit
 * `funandgames.py` OR `funandgames.sh` (but not both)
 * Screenshot of how you ran your script and the results produced by your script:
 `It_ran_on_my_machine.png` with LOWERCASE png :)
+* Any other scripts you need.

 # Running
 We will run your script as follows (in the home directory of a random new tempworker we have created without sudo permissions):

-At the bash command line (not sh or zsh, just bash):
+At the bash command line (not sh, dash, zsh, but just bash):

 Run as unprivileged tempworker (important; actually test this way, NOT as root or sudo!)